freedomofpress/securedrop/docs/install.rst

 Install Pre-Requisites
 ----------------------

-SecureDrop has some dependencies that need to be loaded onto the admin Tails stick prior to the installation of the server.
+SecureDrop has some dependencies that need to be loaded onto the admin tails stick prior to the installation of the server.

 To load these dependencies, from the base of the SecureDrop repo run the following commands: